Tree Protection Pilot Program

 • Introducing a “Significant Tree” definition with a higher threshold for removal and associated fees

 Neighbourhoods invited to participate in the Phase One survey are shown on the map below.
 The map illustrates both survey response rates and levels of support for the program.
-Neighbourhoods with 20% or more participation and 75% or more support for a neighbourhood-wide program were selected to participate in the Phase Two survey.
+Neighbourhoods with 20% or more participation and 75% or more support for a neighbourhood-wide program were selected to participate in the Phase Two survey (Sunshine Hills, Cougar Canyon, and Scottsdale).

 What Happens Next

-Feedback from this phase will help staff finalize recommendations to Delta Council on proposed bylaw amendments and implementation of the pilot program.
+Findings from Phase Two will help staff finalize recommendations to Delta Council on proposed bylaw amendments and implementation of the pilot program.

 Ask a Question

 Please review the questions listed below before submitting a new one.
 If your question is not already addressed, you may submit it using the form below.
-Questions submitted between January 19 and February 15 will be reviewed and responded to within three business days.
+Questions submitted between March 24 and April 15 will be reviewed and responded to.

 Email